 When we cook our food, we break down the plant structures, helping it become more available to our bodies.
 Cooking our food makes it easier for our digestive system to get the nutrients we need.
 Raw vegans do not cook their food, so the nutrients are not as available.
 For this reason, we do not recommend raw vegan diets for children as children on raw vegan diets are at a higher risk for impaired growth.

 A common misconception with vegans is that all vegans are healthier than people who eat animal byproducts.
 However, beer and french fries are vegan!
-It is easy to pick up quick, processed, vegan food from our local vegan diner or in the freezer section of the grocery store.
-These options are good in a pinch, however, they are typically full of additives and sodium.
+It is easy to pick up quick, processed, vegan food from our local vegan restaurant or in the freezer section of the grocery store.
+These options are useful in a pinch.
+However, they are typically full of additives and sodium.
 However, too much of anything can be a bad thing.
-It is important to strive for balance.
+It is essential to strive for balance.

 Keep in mind that fortified foods are often processed.
-Many of the nutrients we need are added to some foods.
-For example, vitamin A can be challenging to get for some vegans, however, it is added to some breakfast cereals.
-Get comfortable with reading nutrient labels and making good choices for yourself or your child.
-If you have any further questions, it is important that you contact your healthcare provider and seek out the nutritional services that you need.
+Some fortified foods contain added nutrients.
+For example, vitamin A can be challenging to get for some vegans; however, some fortified breakfast cereals have added vitamin A. Get comfortable with reading nutrient labels and making good choices for yourself or your child.
+If you have any further questions, contact your healthcare provider and seek out the nutritional services that you need.